frank038/Calendario/README.md

 - save the calendar
 - exit the program.

+Calendario tends to be a quite complite program in its semplicity.

 Date limitation: if an event is longer than one day, it will appear only in the day it starts.

 ![My image](https://github.com/frank038/Calendario/blob/master/image.png)